Why Is Triton (TRTN) Down 8.3% Since Last Earnings Report?

-Equipment trading revenues of $17.83 million surged more than 33.3% from the year-ago quarter.
-Trading margin in the quarter under review came in at approximately $3.59 million compared with $3 million in the year-ago period.
+Equipment trading revenues of $20.86 million fell 47.1% from the year-ago quarter’s figure.
+The trading margin came in at $1.78 million compared with $6.06 million in the prior-year quarter.

 How Have Estimates Been Moving Since Then?

-At this time, Triton has a nice Growth Score of B, a grade with the same score on the momentum front.
-Charting a somewhat similar path, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.
+At this time, Triton has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with a D. However, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of A. If you aren't focused on one strategy, this score is the one you should be interested in.

 Estimates have been broadly trending downward for the stock, and the magnitude of this revision indicates a downward shift.
-Notably, Triton has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+It's no surprise Triton has a Zacks Rank #4 (Sell).
+We expect a below average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report